 then moved to the Royal Pharmaceutical Society as Professional Development and Engagement Lead in January 2016.

 She is now the Process Development and Membership Manager for the Institute of Asset Management.

 Zac left YDA in 2014 and studied an integrated masters degree in Mathematics at Manchester university.
 He is now a second year PhD student at Lancaster University studying profinite geometrical and topological groups.

 Lisa left YDA in 2002 and secured a BA (Hons) in Drama and Film Studies at Bristol UWE in 2005.
 Since then Lisa qualified as an English and Drama teacher and now teaches at Ysgol Dyffryn Aman where she is Deputy Head of Year.

 Bethany completed her degree in psychology and is currently studying for a masters in clinical psychology.
 In addition she has raised over £1,000 for Mind by taking part in half marathons and has volunteered as a befriender helping people with mental health

-Jessica left YDA in 2000 and worked initially for the Department for Business and UK Government Investments in London.
-She is now back in Swansea, currently working as Vehicle Registration Policy Lead at DVLA.
+Jessica left YDA in 2000 and worked as a policy advisor for the DVLA then onto the Department for Business and UK Government Investments.
+She is now working back in Swansea, currently working as Vehicle Registration Policy Lead at DVLA.